Playerian/Jungle-Exploration/README.md

 This project is meant to be for people who like to explore new stuffs, so contribute!

 Aims:
-1. Direction modulo function that do certain thing after you step in something. (which leads to locking outcome by different x, y, or step)
+1. Direction function that do certain thing after you step in something. (which leads to locking outcome by different x, y, or step)
 2. Recruit one debugger for balancing the game

 (goal: to make the game harder to lose and harder to win)